 Edward J. Harri

-Assistant Dean for Student Affairs; Professor of Legal Research and Writing
+Assistant Dean for Student Affairs; Professor of Legal Writing

 - J.D.
 Willamette University